privacy-scaling-explorations/zkevm-specs/specs/bytecode-proof.md

 next.value_rlc := cur.value_rlc * r + next.value
 ```

 For detecting which byte is code and which byte is push data the [Push table](#push-table) is used.
 This table allows finding out how many bytes an opcode pushes.
-This is used to set `push_data_left` (`push_data_size + 1`) if and only if the current byte is code (the first byte in any bytecode is code).
+This is used to set `next.push_data_left` if and only if the current byte is code (the first byte in any bytecode is code).

-If a row contains a non-zero value for `push_data_left` on its previous row we know the current byte is an opcode:
+If a row contains a non-zero value for `push_data_left` we know the current byte is an opcode:

 ```
 first_bytecode.is_code := 1